ilmirfan/flutter-build-method-highlighter/README.md

 Initial local version with basic build method highlighting.

 ##Install
-1. Opening the Command Palette (Ctrl+Shift+P)
+1. Open the Command Palette (Ctrl+Shift+P)
-2. Running "Extensions: Install from VSIX..."
+2. Run "Extensions: Install from VSIX..."
-3. Selecting your .vsix file
+3. Select your .vsix file

+Hope it will be useful 🍉✌️

 download the flutter-build-highlighter-0.0.1.vsix file from this repo.